informalsystems/hermes/guide/src/advanced/troubleshooting/inspect.md

 # Inspecting the relayer state

-To get a little bit of insight into the state of the relayer, Hermes will react to a `SIGUSR1` signal by dumping its state to the console, either in plain text form or as a JSON object if Hermes was started with the `--json` option.
+To get some insight into the state of the relayer, Hermes will react to a `SIGUSR1` signal by dumping its state to the console, either in plain text form or as a JSON object if Hermes was started with the `--json` option.